ASO Nerdy Little Secrets 2019

 Just like with Google’s App Campaigns (formerly Universal App Campaigns), you can set up different goals; however, this time you have more options.
 Choose target CPA, ROAS, CPI, and many more.
 Allow yourself to get the most for your marketing budget.

-After you set up your campaigns in Apple Search Ads, try connecting them to your favourite mobile measurement partner (MMP).
+After you set up your campaigns in Apple Search Ads, try connecting them to your favorite mobile measurement partner (MMP).
 This will allow you to evaluate your campaign performance more precisely and localize for optimization.

-In Addition to the conversion rate and CPA provided in the Apple Search Ads dashboard, with MMP, you will be able to track the retention and monetary value of users coming from these campaigns – on a keyword level!
+In addition to the conversion rate and CPA provided in the Apple Search Ads dashboard, with MMP, you will be able to track the retention and monetary value of users coming from these campaigns – on a keyword level!

 By analyzing those keywords, you will quickly see which keywords are wasting your money and should be stopped immediately.
 You will also see which keywords are bringing you the most valuable users.
 To save time, you can now set up automated rules to increase/decrease bids based on your goals to increase profits.